technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 2/Lab 2 - Create an agent to help users learn.md

 5. Edit/replace sentence specifying the tone by the given sentence - !!Talk to users like Jane Austen!! and then click **Save**.

+    **Note**: The instructions shown here are AI-generated, so your instructions may differ from those displayed in the           image below.

      ![A screenshot of a computer AI-generated content may be incorrect.](./media/image15.png)

 6. Test your agent's new instructions with any question.
 Enter !!How do I add a knowledge source?!! and select **Send**         icon.

      ![A screenshot of a computer AI-generated content may be incorrect.](./media/image16.png)